AnEntrypoint/hyper-nat-dirty/readme.md

 You will be prompted to share a shortcode with your friends.

 # WINDOWS TROUBLESHOOTING
-the terminal in windows pauses when you click on it, it goes into a text-selection mode
+the terminal in windows pauses when you click on it, it goes into a text-selection mode, just click on the window and press enter if any area is selected to unstick it.

 Configure a options.json file